 - Tuula Vaarakallio (University of Jyväskylä)

 - Niko Hatakka (University of Turku)

 On completing this course, students will have a good understanding of different cultural, historical and political contexts of populism and its relationship to democratic governance.
 Hence they will also be able to discuss and judge the basis of populism from the perspective of Ernesto Laclau’s theory by taking into account different political and media environments.
 They will have a clear idea of what populism is and is not in today’s politics, and what consequences this has for politics and citizens in a democratic society.

 COURSE FORMAT AND TEACHING METHODS

-The course is built around lectures, course readings, workshops and group works that are led by Finnish and international scholars.
-Students are asked to read an article/book chapter for each course day and to write a learning diary based on the texts and lectures.
+The course is built around lectures, course readings, workshops and group work led by Finnish and international scholars.
+Students are asked to read an article/book chapter for each lecture and to write a learning diary based on the texts and lectures.

 Field trip: Populism and space, a walk with Emilia Palonen in Helsinki to examine spatial dimensions of populism.